 Asset tracking, or asset management, refers to the tracking of the location, status, maintenance schedule and other important information regarding physical assets.
-The goal of any asset tracking system is to ensure asset control efficiency and to minimize loss.
+The goal of any laboratory asset tracking system is to ensure asset control efficiency and to minimize loss.
 This is also of critical importance in the research environment, where hard to replace specimen must be carefully tracked and high-value equipment must be maintained in working order.

-In the lab, RFID label technology as designed by LabTAG, can be used to track specimens, lab assets and equipment.
+In the lab, RFID label technology as designed by LabTAG, can be used to track specimens, lab assets, and equipment.
 RFID labeling of valuable specimens helps ensure the samples aren’t lost and that they remain clearly and securely identified, with the information being easily accessible.
-If you’ve ever tried to find a specific sample in a crowded freezer, you know how time consuming this can be.
+If you’ve ever tried to find a specific sample in a crowded freezer, you know how time-consuming this can be.
 This usually involves removing each box, one at a time, and checking each individual sample found inside.
 This can not only cause the samples you check to potentially thaw, compromising their integrity, but it can also increase the temperature of the freezer itself, risking the preservation of all your precious samples.
-Alternatively, RFID labels will allow you to precisely locate your sample, before you ever even open the freezer door.
+Alternatively, RFID sample tracking will allow you to precisely locate your sample before you ever even open the freezer door.
 Moreover, identifying lab assets and equipment allows for scheduling of necessary maintenance and service, as well as preventative maintenance, and helps keep track of assets that may have come to the end of their lifecycle, and need to be replaced.

-In addition, RFID label technology also has applications in the animal environments commonly used by research centers.
+In addition, RFID label technology also has applications in animal environments commonly used by research centers.
 RFID tags can be placed on the cages used to house animals.
 These tags can encode the protocol number, animal IDs, treatments done, and drugs administered.
 These tags also allow automated tracking of the cages in and out of holding rooms.

 Moreover, the benefits of RFID labeling become even more apparent when undertaking and conducting full inventory stock counts.
-While for the most part this exercise continues to be performed manually with the more advanced environments using barcode systems.
+While for the most part, this exercise continues to be performed manually with the more advanced environments using barcode systems.
 Nonetheless, both approaches are extremely time-consuming, typically taking several days to complete a full inventory audit.
 To this end, many laboratory managers are clamoring for a solution that would automate the inventory process and enable them to spend more time conducting experiments.